wither/obsidian-notes/05-Boxes/HTB/Forest.md

 ## Privilege Escalation

 SharpHound was already on the machine in the `svc-alfresco` user's home directory.
-I ran it to collect everything.
+I ran it to enumerate everything on the domain.
 ```powershell
 *Evil-WinRM* PS C:\Users\svc-alfresco> .\hound.exe -c all --zipfilename loot.zip